jsa214/MajorLoo/README.md

 # MajorLoo
-Part of SFU API Challenge 2017.
+Part of the SFU API Challenge 2017.
 This app finds the nearest washroom around you.
-Achieved 4th place.
+Achieved 4th place in the competition.

 ## Motivation
-This app is part of SFU API Challenge 2017.
-We had to utilize Google Map API to created an application.
+This app is part of the SFU API Challenge 2017.
+We had to utilize Google Map API to create an application.

 ## Installation
 Simply run this code on Android Studio.
-You will have to have an actual Android device or AVD.
+Requires an actual Android device or AVD.

 ## API REFERENCE
 Map services were provided by [Google](https://developers.google.com/maps/?hl=en)

 ## TODO
 * Add more washroom data.
-This app currently only has City of Vancouver's data.
+Currently the app only has data for City of Vancouver.
-* Clean up code.
+* Clean up the code.

 ## Contributors
 * Kisub Song: https://github.com/kisubs